 How do I register?

-Please note that your registration is only valid and binding after the receipt of payment. back
+Please note that your registration will only be valid and binding once your workshop fee has been credited to our account! back

 Can I register for additional courses after my initial registration and payment? read more